HowToGibbon/PF_exam_summary/PF_exam_summary_HS23.typ

 #benefit[Each distinct behavior is assigned its own method]
 #benefit[No object context needs to be passed around, methods can already access the internal state of the state machine]

-#liability[Requires an additional two levels of indirection to resolve a method call]
+#liability[Requires an additional two levels of indirection to resolve method call]
 #liability[The state machine may end up far longer than was intended or is manageable]

 === Collections for State